-“All establishments must, in the course of exploring their respective spaces, be provided with measures of organization and security management, called Self-Protection Measures.
-Self-protection measures must be adapted to the real conditions of exploitation of standard use and proportionate to its risk category, under the terms of Ordinance No. 1532/2008, of December 29″.
+“All establishments must, during the operation of their respective spaces, be equipped with safety organisation and management measures, known as Self-Protection Measures.
+Self-protection measures must be adapted to the actual operating conditions of the standard use and proportionate to its risk category, under the terms of Ministerial Order no. 1532/2008, of 29 December.”

-Self-protection measures are security organization and management measures based on:
+Self-protection measures are safety organisation and management measures based on: